Trolley buses in Edmonton: Preservation

 At least five of Edmonton's 1982 BBC HR150G trolley buses have been preserved by museums or museum-type groups.
 Those at museums are No. 125, at the Seashore Trolley Museum (in Kennebunkport, Maine, United States); No. 181, at the Illinois Railway Museum (in Union, Illinois, U.S.); and No. 189, at the Trolleybus Museum at Sandtoft (U.K.).
 No. 132 has been preserved by the Transit Museum Society in Vancouver.
 In addition, a BBC is expected to be added to the City of Edmonton's collection of historic vehicles, which already includes three vintage trolley buses: Pullman 113 (ex-116) and CCF-Brills 148 and 202.
 No. 199 has been preserved by the Reynolds Alberta Museum in Wetaskiwin, Alberta.
 No. 152 was expected to be preserved for the future public transit museum in Sofia, Bulgaria.
-A group of enthusiasts managed to raise the $10,000 needed for its purchase, but the trolleybus had already been scrapped in early 2018.
+A group of enthusiasts managed to raise the $10,000 needed for its purchase, but the trolley bus had already been scrapped in early 2018.